Program Application

 CARI Fellowship funds can be used for a wide-range of research-specific items, including space rental, conference registration, materials and supplies, and student support.
 The length of these Fellowships is designed to allow faculty to iteratively explore multiple approaches to an idea as well as multiple outcomes; for example, a performance, a paper, and a presentation.

-This application is for CARI’s fifth Fellowship cohort.
-The fourth cohort began in August, 2023 and will overlap with this new group through at least August 2025.
+This application is for CARI’s seventh Fellowship cohort.
+The sixth cohort began in August, 2025 and will overlap with this new group through at least August 2027.
 Information about the current CARI Fellows can be found here: https://cari.ua.edu/fellow-directory.

-CARI Fellows gather at least twice per month in Maxwell Hall on Monday’s 3-4pm (or via Zoom, when necessary) to work together, share in-progress research, host guest speakers, and attend workshops.
-The timing and structure of these gatherings will depend on the cohort’s needs.
+CARI Fellows gather at least twice per month in Maxwell Hall on Mondays from 3-4pm (or via Zoom, when necessary) to work together, share in-progress research, host guest speakers, and attend workshops.
+The structure of these gatherings will depend on the cohort’s needs.

 Can CARI Fellowship research funds be used outside of the CARI cohort?